gloryofrobots/arza/README.md

 Example directory structure
 ```
-+-- program.lal
++-- program.arza
 +-- __std__
-|   +-- seq.lal
+|   +-- seq.arza
-|   +-- lazy.lal
+|   +-- lazy.arza
 +-- my
 |   +-- modules
-|       +-- module1.lal
+|       +-- module1.arza
-|       +-- module2.lal
+|       +-- module2.arza
-|   +-- module1.lal
+|   +-- module1.arza
-|   +-- module3.lal
+|   +-- module3.arza
 ```
-if we run Lalan with
+if we run Arza with
 ```
-python targetlalan.py program.lal
+python targetlalan.py program.arza
 ```
 Module search path would look something like  [BASEDIR, STD, LALANSTD] where

-* BASEDIR = directory in which program.lal is located
+* BASEDIR = directory in which program.arza is located
 * STD = BASEDIR/\_\_std\_\_ - directory with user defined std modules.
 It will give user easy way to have custom prelude
 * LALANSTD = environment variable LALANSTD which must contain path to global stdlib.
 If LALANSTD is empty, all required modules must be in STD directory

 #### Loading order
-* prelude.lal.
+* prelude.arza.
 If prelude is absent execution will be terminated.
 All names declared in prelude would be visible in all other modules
-* stdlib modules used by runtime (derive.lal, bool.lal, num.lal, bit.lal, env.lal, string.lal, symbol.lal, vector.lal, list.lal, function.lal, fiber.lal, trait.lal, tuple.lal, map.lal, seq.lal, lazy.lal, datatype.lal)
+* stdlib modules used by runtime (derive.arza, bool.arza, num.arza, bit.arza, env.arza, string.arza, symbol.arza, vector.arza, list.arza, function.arza, fiber.arza, trait.arza, tuple.arza, map.arza, seq.arza, lazy.arza, datatype.arza)
-* running script (in our case program.lal).
+* running script (in our case program.arza).
 After loading this sript arza searches for function named 'main' and executes it.
 Result of 'main' function would be result of program